-Some textbooks call a fraction such as this where the numerator is equal to or larger than the denominator improper.
-This is better known as the fraction form or the a/b form of the number.
+Some textbooks call a fraction such as this improper, where the numerator is equal to or larger than the denominator.
+This is also known as the fraction form or a/b form of the number.

-To write the example, you can think of each whole number as 5/5.
+Another way to write the example is to think of each whole number as .
 So in the above example you would have: